Charm-EU Doctoral researcher summer school 2025

 Acquiring a transdisciplinary approach is a key skill for tomorrow's young researchers.
 For its first summer school for doctoral researchers, the Charm-EU alliance has chosen the theme: " Developing Transdisciplinary Practice to tackle complex challenges".
 Knowing how to contextualize your research project and detail the concrete impact of the expected results is essential when designing a research project.
 However, many calls for projects encourage a collaborative approach involving several disciplines, as well as the presence of international partners.

-This summer school is an opportunity for participants to work on developing a transdisciplinary research project, supervised by experienced researchers.
-The program includes workshops with doctoral researchers disciplines and an international conference entitled "Bridging minds, shaping futures: transdisciplinary in research" with nine internationally renowned scientists from European universities that are members of the Charm-EU alliance.
+This summer school offers participants the opportunity to develop a transdisciplinary research project under the guidance of experienced researchers.
+The program includes workshops with doctoral researchers disciplines and an international conference titled “Bridging minds, shaping futures: transdisciplinary research,” featuring nine internationally renowned scientists from European universities that are members of the Charm-EU alliance.

 Who can participate?